 By Laia Cardona, on 11 June 2020

-In this complete guide you’ll find no less than 150 different types of marketing.
-I'm sure there's a lot you haven't tried yet that could help you when planning your next campaign, so let’s dive in!
+In this complete guide, you’ll find 150 different types of marketing.
+We're sure there's a lot you haven't tried yet that could help you when planning your next campaign, so let’s dive in

 150 Types of Marketing, From A to Z

-- ABM (Account Based Marketing): Marketing technique (usually B2B) in which promotion is not aimed at a single person, but at an entire team or company.
+- ABM (Account-Based Marketing): B2B marketing technique in which a promotion is not aimed at a single person, but at an entire team or company.

 - Agile Marketing: A marketing style based on the software development methodology of the same name.
-It is characterized by its flexibility when executing strategies and dynamic workflow.
+It is characterized by its flexibility and dynamic workflow.

 - Affiliate Marketing: Type of marketing based on promoting third-party brands, websites, products, or services in exchange for a commission.

-- Alliance Marketing: a strategy similar to affinity marketing, but one step further, as both brands share resources with each other.
+- Alliance Marketing: A strategy similar to affinity marketing, but going one step further, as both brands cooperate to jointly sell a product or service.

 - ATL (Above The Line): Marketing that uses mass media to target a broad audience.

-- Augmented Marketing: Marketing based on adding value to a product with an innovative offer, such as the option to purchase AppleCare when buying an iPhone.
+- Augmented Marketing: Marketing technique based on adding value to a product with an innovative offer, such as the option to purchase AppleCare when buying an iPhone.

-- Behavioral marketing: Automated marketing based on user behavior, in which your actions trigger promotional communication.
+- Behavioral Marketing: Automated marketing based on user behavior, in which user actions trigger pre-determined communication flows.

 - Big data: use and process large amounts of data to improve the accuracy and effectiveness of marketing campaigns.

-- Black hat SEO marketing: Marketing that employs unethical SEO tactics and generally banned by search engines.
+- Black Hat SEO Marketing: Marketing that uses unethical SEO tactics and is generally banned by search engines.
 It will only generate short-term results.

 - BTL (Below The Line): Segmented marketing that is not used by mass media.

-- Brick and mortar marketing: Any form of marketing that is applied in a retail store.
-For example, special promotions that are made in many supermarkets or large areas.
+- Brick and Mortar Marketing: Any form of marketing that is applied in a retail store.
+For example, special promotions in many supermarkets or large areas.

-- B2P (business to people): Marketing based on a more personalized approach, which seeks to connect with people on a more intimate level than conventional advertising.
+- B2P (Business to People): Marketing based on a more personalized approach.
+It aims to connect with people on a more intimate level than conventional advertising.

 - Catalog Marketing: Type of direct marketing based on sellers sending prepared catalogs directly to consumers.
 Catalogs typically include items grouped together in a printed piece or online store.

 - Celebrity Marketing: Think of this as the original influencer marketing.
-Marketing strategy based on associating the brand with someone famous.
+It is a marketing strategy based on associating a brand with someone famous.

-- Cloud Marketing: Use of different media (e.g. website, social networks and email) to offer the same marketing message.
+- Cloud Marketing: Using different channels (websites, social networks, and email) to offer the same marketing message.

 - Computational Marketing: Computer-based marketing that aligns consumers with the right campaigns for them.

-- Community Marketing: Marketing based on nurturing the relationship with existing customers, rather than looking for new ones.
+- Community Marketing: Marketing that nurtures relationships with existing customers, rather than looking for new ones.

-- Concentrated Marketing: Marketing strategy based on the development of a specific product for a very defined target audience.
+- Concentrated Marketing: Marketing strategy that develops a specific product for a very defined target audience.

-- Content Marketing: Marketing based on the creation and distribution of content in different formats in order to attract consumers to the brand.
+- Content Marketing: Creating and distributing content in different formats in order to attract consumers to the brand.

-- Contextual Marketing: Marketing tactics of customizing the online content that a user can see based on who they are and what they are doing.
+- Contextual Marketing: Marketing tactic of customizing the online content that users see based on who they are and what they are doing.

-- Conversational Marketing: Marketing through chatbots, AI, or voice assistants that is based on conversations that prioritize a product, service, or consumer need.
+- Conversational Marketing: Marketing through chatbots, AI, or voice assistants that is based on conversations around a product, service, or consumer need.

-- Cooperative Marketing: A marketing strategy in which two or more companies cooperate with each other to sell a product or service.
+- Cooperative Marketing: Two or more companies cooperating to sell a product or service.

 - Corporate Marketing: Marketing focused on promoting and managing brand perception.

-- Crisis Marketing: Marketing that must respond to a crisis, either within a company or society at large.
+- Crisis Marketing: Marketing strategy for responding to crises, either within a company or society at large.

 - CRM (Close Range Marketing): This is a type of proximity marketing.
 It works by using Wi-Fi or Bluetooth signals to send content to people near a given location.

-- Cross Media Marketing: Marketing based on putting a marketing message in front of the customer through different channels.
+- Cross Media Marketing: Marketing that puts a marketing message in front of the customer through different channels.

 - CTA (call to action): Marketing tactic based on placing clearly visible and generally interactive elements that indicate the user the next step to be taken.

-- Database Marketing: Marketing strategy based on collecting and analyzing customer information to implement marketing actions.
+- Database Marketing: Marketing strategy that collects and analyzes customer information to implement marketing actions.